Appearance

 If Python is interpreted, what are .pyc files?

-When a .py file is imported, the Python interpreter checks if a corresponding .pyc file exists in the same directory.
+When a .py file is imported, the Python interpreter checks if a corresponding .pyc file exists in the __pycache__ directory (introduced in Python 3.2).
 If it does, the interpreter uses the .pyc file to execute the code, rather than interpreting the code from the .py file.
 If the .py file is modified, the .pyc file is automatically regenerated.
+Note that .pyc files are specific to the platform and Python version they were generated on.

 Here is an example of how a .pyc file is generated: